Indianapolis DUI Criminal Defense Attorney

 If you decide to accept a plea offer and it is your first DUI, you will most likely be facing probation, fines, a driver’s license suspension and additional requirements, such as attending a Victim Impact Panel, completing an alcohol assessment or performing community service work.
 If this is not your first DUI, you will be facing mandatory jail time, longer license suspensions and higher fees.

 If your case is resolved by trial, it will either be a jury trial or a bench trial.
 A jury trial is exactly what it sounds like, a trial in front of a jury.
 A bench trial is tried only to the judge.
 There are pros and cons to both and ultimately, it is your decision to make.

 Former Deputy Prosecutors – Current Indianapolis DUI Attorneys

 When facing charges for DUI in Indiana, it is important to consider all of your options and all of the possible consequences a conviction for this type of offense can bring.
 Each DUI case is different and many factors can dramatically change the course of your defense strategy.
 It is important to speak with an DUI lawyer early on in the process to avoid missing any critical issues and/or defenses that may be raised.

-Our DUI attorneys Julie Chambers and Katie Kawiecki can provide experienced, professional representation throughout the process.
+Our Indianapolis DUI attorneys Julie Chambers and Katie Kawiecki can provide experienced, professional representation throughout the process.
 Facing DUI charges can be stressful and scary, and our DUI attorneys will be there to help relieve some of that fear, while working diligently to defend your case.
 Chambers Law Office represents clients throughout central Indiana, including Marion County (Indianapolis), Hamilton, Hancock, Johnson, Madison, Hendricks and Boone Counties.
-Call 317-450-2971 today to speak with one of our DUI lawyers!
+Call 317-450-2971 to speak with one of our Indianapolis DUI lawyers today!